Who are our volunteers?

 To ask about becoming a volunteer befriender you can phone us on 01224 712808 and we will send you out an application form by post or email.
 Alternatively you can download one here and email it to us at email@example.com

-Once we have received your completed application an appointment will then be arranged for the Team Leader or Co-ordinator to take your application further.
+Once we have received your completed application an appointment will then be arranged for the befriending co-ordinator to take your application further.